Asking for an investment 'because X will no longer happen' is fraught with risk - learn about the biggest four and how to get your money anyway.

 Successful innovators organise their activities

 If you dabble, innovation will go wrong.
-Failure can be catastrophic but is more likely disappoint.
+Failure can be catastrophic but is more likely to merely disappoint.
 Have you worked hard to change a process, introduce digital technology or adapt a new culture just to find nothing ever changes?

 Four steps to business innovation